JoeSRead/Diamonds/README.md

 - By Joe Read and Ashray Shetty

-Regression is a statistical technique that helps in quantifying the relationship between a taget variable and one or several features.
-The first step involves estimating the coefficient of the independent variable and then measuring the reliability of the estimated coefficient.
-This requires formulating a hypothesis, and based on the hypothesis, we can create a function.
+Regression is a mathematical technique used in quantifying the relationship between a taget variable and one or more features.
+The first step involves estimating the impact each feature will have on the independent variable, and then tuning the coefficients to reliably predict the target variable.

-If a manager wants to determine the relationship between the firm’s advertisement expenditures and its sales revenue, he will undergo the test of hypothesis.
-Assuming that higher advertising expenditures lead to higher sale for a firm.
-The manager collects data on advertising expenditure and on sales revenue in a specific period of time.
-This hypothesis can be translated into the mathematical function, where it leads to −
+For instance if a manager wants to determine the relationship between the firm’s advertisement expenditures and its sales revenue, they will build a model linking the two, assuming, perhaps, that higher advertising expenditures lead to higher sale for a firm.
+The manager collects data on advertising expenditure and on sales revenue in a specific period of time which is then used to test the model which takes the form:

 Y = A + Bx
-Where Y is sales, x is the advertisement expenditure, A and B are constants.
+Where Y is sales, x is the advertisement expenditure, A and B are constants to be determined

-After translating the hypothesis into this function, we can find the relationship between the dependent and independent variables.
+After translating the problem into this function, we can find the relationship between the dependent and independent variables.
 The idea is that if we know the value of our independent variable and our constants we can find calculate our expected value of depndent variable.
 This gives us a good way to predict and so regression analysis has become a commonplace in most predictive modelling.

 ### There are however several types of regression: